NeuronLinkAI/NeuronLink-CA/README.md

 Whether you’re using GPT-4, other APIs, or switching configurations, this gives you total control over how your prompts are optimized.

 As always, we’d love to hear your thoughts and ideas!
-What features do you want to see
+What features do you want to see in **v3.2**?
+Drop by https://www.reddit.com/r/roocline and join the discussion - we're building NeuronLink together. 🚀

 ## New in 3.0 - Chat Modes!